1969 Northern Ireland riots: Falls–Shankill interface at Divis Street

 In response to the RUC coming under fire at Divis Street, three Shorland armoured cars were called to the scene.
 The Shorlands were immediately attacked with gunfire, an explosive device and petrol bombs.
 The RUC believed that the shots had come from the Divis complex.
 Gunners inside the Shorlands opened fire with their heavy machine-guns.
 At least thirteen Divis flats were hit by high-velocity gunfire.
 A nine-year-old boy, Patrick Rooney, was killed by police machine-gun fire as he lay in bed in one of the flats.
 He was the first child to be killed in the violence.

 The Republican Labour Party MP for Belfast Central, Paddy Kennedy, who was on the scene, phoned RUC headquarters and appealed to Northern Ireland Minister for Home Affairs, Robert Porter, for the Shorlands to be withdrawn and the shooting to stop.
 Porter replied that this was impossible as "the whole town is in rebellion".
 Porter told Kennedy that Donegall Street police station was under heavy machine-gun fire.
 In fact, it was undisturbed throughout the riots.

 At about 1 am, police marksmen on the roof of Hastings Street station fired eighteen rifle rounds at rioters on the roof of the Whitehall flats.
 The shots killed Hugh McCabe (20), a Catholic soldier in the British Army who was on leave, and wounded several other people.
-The police marksmen claimed they responded to gunfire coming from the roof of the Whitehall flats, but witnesses denied that anyone on the roof was armed.
+The police marksmen claimed they responded to gunfire coming from the roof of the Whitehall flats, although witnesses denied that anyone on the roof was armed.

 Some time after the killing of Hugh McCabe, some 200 loyalists attacked Divis Street and began burning Catholic houses there.
 A unit of six IRA volunteers in St Comgall's School shot at them with a rifle, a Thompson submachine gun and pistols; keeping the attackers back and wounding eight.
 An RUC Shorland then arrived and opened fire on the school.
 The IRA gunmen returned fire and managed to escape.